XenaaLangliss/Rozen-Thermal/README.md

 # Rozen-Thermal
 **Disable Thermal (Transsion Devices)**
-Disable thermal throttling on Infinix, Tecno, and Itel.
+Disable thermal throttling on Tecno, Infinx, and Itel more focus on Tecno.

-⚠️ Use at your own risk — disabling thermal may cause overheating.
+Use at your own risk — disabling thermal may cause overheating.